 To ensure breadth of education, Weinberg College students must take 2 quarter-courses in each of the six distribution areas listed below.
 The list of courses that satisfy the distribution requirements is established by a Weinberg College faculty committee.
-A current list is available in the Office of Undergraduate Studies and Advising.
+A current list is available on the college web site.

-- I. Natural sciences
+· I. Natural sciences

-- Courses introduce methods of inquiry and fundamental concepts in the natural sciences.
+Courses introduce methods of inquiry and fundamental concepts in the natural sciences.

-- II.
+• II.
 Formal studies